 I have almost been defeated by a child.
 You remember the noughts and crosses game I laid out in the rooftop garden? (or yes, as you say, tic-tac-toe) I have had a reply, of sorts: I found my succulents rearranged in an incredible way.
-Two plants had been placed together in several squares.
+Some pots had been placed close together, obviously sharing an imagined square.
 Numbers had been written on flat sticks and stuck into each pot.
 A challenge or a misunderstanding?
 I chose to interpret the move as a challenge, but a challenge that momentarily proved too much.
 I could make no sense of the number system, could not understand why the numbers were duplicated.
 To signify such, I placed a feather on the “board.”
 (A black feather.
 I hear you snort, but that was the only feather I could lay my hands on.
 There is a bird, loud, insistent, far too clever, that drops shiny pieces of plastic in what may or may not be repayment for ravaging my garden.
 A feather from that bird absolutely signifies surrender, no matter the traditional white.)

 But then, when I was in bed, I figured it out.
 A quantum game, where each piece is only a potentiality until a circular entanglement causes collapse.
 Or so I hope: perhaps I am expecting too much.
 I returned to the roof, made my move, and retreated again.
 I will be much encouraged if I am proved right.